ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 ```

 #### Initial setup code
-Before we start building our pipeline components, we need to import the necessary libraries and set up our environment:
+Before we start building our pipeline components, we need to import the necessary libraries and set up our environment.

+Some of these imports will need to be added to the different `src/{component_name}.py` files.

 ```python
 from kfp.v2 import dsl